LDCVia/demos-xpages/README.md

 # demos-xpages
-A demonstration XPages application using LDC Via
+This is a simple demonstration XPages application that reads data from [LDC Via](http://ldcvia.com) using the [LDC Via REST API](http://api.ldcvia.com).